Mozilla VPN vs Mullvad VPN

 Best VPN for Remote Work

-Mullvad VPN still works well for remote work, but its lack of dedicated support channels and more involved setup process may not appeal to all users, especially those who aren’t tech-savvy.
+Mullvad VPN is also usable for remote work, but its lack of direct customer support and more manual setup process might turn off non-technical users.

 Best VPN for Budget-Conscious Users